githubwua/wua-kb/note/stackoverflow.md

 ## A method repeatedly calling itself infinitely.

 In this example, when an instance of SpaceShip calls its accelerate(), accelerate() will call its own accelerate().
-This results in this.accelerate() calls this.accelerate() repeatedly, resulting in an endless loop.
+This results in this.accelerate() calling this.accelerate() repeatedly, resulting in an endless loop.
-The stack will fill up with a long history of repeated this.accelerate()
+The stack will be filled up with a long trace of repeated this.accelerate() calls very quickly.

 ```
 // Source: https://stackoverflow.com/questions/3197708/what-causes-a-java-lang-stackoverflowerror